View Locations

-Cracked foreskin presents with mild burning, itching, swelling and red patches, and with tight foreskin (phimosis).
+Cracked foreskin presents with mild burning, itching, swelling and red patches, and with a tight foreskin (phimosis).

-Cracks or fissures on the foreskin may be due to Innfection of the foreskin (called posthitis) or head of the penis (balanitis) or both (balanoposthitis).
-These cracks could be painful and associated with fungal or bacterial infection, scarring conditions called lichen sclerosus (BXO), and tight foreskin (phimosis and Paraphimosis).
+Cracks or fissures on the foreskin may be due to infection of the foreskin (called posthitis) or head of the penis (balanitis) or both (balanoposthitis).
+These cracks can be painful and may be associated with fungal or bacterial infections, scarring conditions such as lichen sclerosus (BXO), and tight foreskin (phimosis and Paraphimosis).

 Fungal Infections

-Fungal infections are usually responsible, most commonly involving the yeast called candida albicans, which is associated with a bacterial infection.
-Foreskin yeast infection is generally called “candidiasis” or “thrush” and is not common in healthy individuals but it is common in cancer, immunocompromised, and diabetic people.
+Fungal infections are usually responsible, most commonly caused by the yeast Candida albicans, which is often associated with bacterial infections.
+Foreskin yeast infection, also called “candidiasis” or “thrush,” is uncommon in healthy individuals but common in people with cancer, immunocompromised conditions, and diabetes.

 Bacterial Infections

-Bacterial infections, especially streptococcus organisms, are the second most common cause of foreskin infection.
+Bacterial infections, especially those caused by streptococcus organisms, are the second most common cause of foreskin infection.
 The sexual health clinic needs to exclude sexually transmitted infections (STIs).
 The most common STIs are Chlamydia trachomatis, genital mycoplasmas, and Neisseria gonorrhoeae.
 These can produce cracks and red foreskin.

 Hygiene